rdevaul/yapCAD/README.rst

 dependent.

-More importantly, for every geometric element you decide to draw, there will typcialy be many more — perhaps dozens — that should not be in the final rendering.
-By separating these two elements — computation and rendering — **yapCAD** makes them both more intentional and reduces the likelyhood of certain type of drawing-quality issues, such as redundant or spurious drawing elements, that can cause confusion problems for computer-aided manufacturing (CAM).
+More importantly, for every geometric element you decide to draw, there will typically be many more — perhaps dozens — that should not be in the final rendering.
+By separating these two elements — computation and rendering — **yapCAD** makes them both more intentional and reduces the likelihood of certain type of drawing-quality issues, such as redundant or spurious drawing elements, that can cause confusion problems for computer-aided manufacturing (CAM).

-For example, you might construct a finished drawing that includes a drill patern that consists of circles (drill holes with centers) that follow a complex, geometrically constrained patern.
-This patern is itself the result of numerous computational geometry operations, perhaps driven by parameters relating to the size and shape of other parts.
+For example, you might construct a finished drawing that includes a drill pattern that consists of circles (drill holes with centers) that follow a complex, geometrically constrained pattern.
+This pattern is itself the result of numerous computational geometry operations, perhaps driven by parameters relating to the size and shape of other parts.

-In a program like Autodesk’s Fusion360, you would typically use construction lines and constraints to create the underliying geometric pattern.
+In a program like Autodesk’s Fusion360, you would typically use construction lines and constraints to create the underlying geometric pattern.
 These additional construction elements would have to be removed in order to make a clean DXF export of your drawing.
 On more than one occasion **yapCAD**\ ’s author has created headaches by failing to